Wednesday, April 20, 2016

 “Draw out, and pick out a sheep for your families and slaughter the Pesach sacrifice” (Shemot 12:21).

 A lamb feeds many mouths.
 Since we are not supposed to keep any leftovers from the Pesach offering, on a practical level, the sacrifice had to be shared with the extended family.
 There is something special about family.
 Not just brothers and sisters, children, parents and grandparents.
 We also have a special bond with aunts, uncles, and cousins.
 I remember fondly the Pesach Seders at my Aunt Busse and Uncle Moses’ home, with the gefilte fish made from scratch and the special kosher for Pesach candies.
 Most of all, I remember getting together with our cousins and even playing with our cousin’s children.
-Today, nearly fifty years later, I am still close with some of my cousin’s children and we make an effort to call each other every year before Pesach.
-Whereas, Rosh Hashana and Yom Kippur are solemn holidays for internal reflection, and Sukkot is a time where many Torah observant Jews remain in their own Sukkah and focus on the nuclear family, Pesach and Chanukah afford the main opportunities to get together with uncles, aunts and cousins.
+Today, nearly fifty years later, I am still close with some of my cousin’s children, and we make an effort to call each other every year before Pesach.
+Whereas Rosh Hashana and Yom Kippur are solemn holidays for internal reflection, and Sukkot is a time when many Torah-observant Jews remain in their own Sukkah and focus on the nuclear family, Pesach, and Chanukah afford the main opportunities to get together with uncles, aunts, and cousins.
 Today, in our fast-paced society, we hardly find the time to spend with our immediate family, let alone with our extended family, unless we make a special effort to get together during the holidays.

 Family Unification Brings Redemption